Women in Executive Leadership Program

 Good communication means the intended message is received by the audience without any distortions in meaning.
 Good communicators are generally superior employees and leaders because their teams understand the task at hand, and get the job done on time and on budget.
 This session will focus on oral communication; from one-on-one conversations to small group settings or presentations in front of a large audience.
 Aditionally, we will discuss communication that either enhances or sabotages women's advancment in the workplace.
 Participants will learn how to deliver bad news, resolve conflict and tools for better negotiation.

-October 5, 2019 - Leadership and Change: Nancy Proffitt
+October 5, 2019 - Leadership and Motivation: Nancy Proffitt

 Leadership is less about your needs, and more about the needs of the people and the organization you are leading.
 Leadership styles should be adapted to the particular demands of the situation, the particular requirements of the people involved and the particular challenges facing the organization.
 In this session, you will come to understand your leadership styles and how to best leverage for any given situation.
 Leadership communication and motivation will be discussed using the DiSC assessment.
 This session will also explore change in the workplace and best techniques to stay purpose driven, communicate clear goals, and to provide inspiration.